CCBlueX/Documentation/md/modules/shared/clicker.md

 **Butterfly** — Simulates butterfly clicking by alternating two fingers on the mouse button.
 Clicks are placed at random unused tick indices, with each placement adding either 1 or 2 clicks (randomly).
 Once all indices are used, additional clicks are added to random indices.
 This produces a pattern similar to DoubleClick but with more randomized variation.

 **NormalDistribution** — Generates click timings using a Gaussian (normal) distribution.
 Uses two frequency bands with different means and standard deviations to model realistic inter-click intervals.
 Clicks are placed by sampling from these distributions and accumulating time until the cycle is full, producing a statistically natural-looking click pattern.

+**AI** (KillAura only): nothing is scheduled ahead.
+Each tick the bundled combat model decides whether a player in that situation would click now, so CPS and the enforced click do not apply.
+AttackCooldown, ItemCooldown, Criticals and FailSwing still do.
+Same model as the [Rotations](/docs/modules/shared-settings/rotations) AI angle smooth.

 ### ItemCooldown